Thrust Bearing Series 3000

-Certain power lift models also use this bearing with a thrust nut.
+Most power lift models also use this bearing with a thrust nut.

 The action of this bearing is a front load.
 It takes the pressure of the roof, easing lift.
 If the bearing is or has failed, the roof may be very difficult to raise.

 Installation tip: Take note of the direction of the thrust bearing installed in the crank system.
 The thrust bearing needs to face in the proper direction for the system to operate correctly.
 If the bearing is installed backwards, the system will be difficult to crank.
 The proper installation has the open / smaller surface of the bearing facing against the base of the thrust nut.
 This allows it to spin freely when the system is compressed.